Godzil/NewOswan/README.md

 - Complete refactor of the code.
 - Add a proper CPU debugger
 - Add other nice debugging tool like the GPU status and other things that could be needed.
-Acheiving the level of the tools provided by Mesen would be nice.
+Acheiving the level of the tools provided by the NES emulator [Mesen](https://www.mesen.ca) would be nice.
 - Being able to rotate the screen
 - Maybe being able to change the game at runtime instead of start time
 - Full Audio support